 Key Takeaways

 When you’re considering selling a healthcare organization, timing is key.
-Sell too soon, and you may miss opportunities to address key factors that could undermine the organization’s valuation.
+Sell too soon and you may miss opportunities to address key factors that could undermine the organization’s valuation.
 Wait too long and your current struggles can weigh down performance, making it harder to attract buyers at a competitive price.

 Your decision to sell must be rooted in data.
 Consider using real-time data to make the right business decision.
+Here’s what to look for when you’re considering a sale.

 Track Financial Performance